mattdsteele/steele.blue/blog/_posts/2013-10-20-a-fresh-coat-of-paint.markdown

 layout: post
 ---

-After years of using my website as a glorified landing page to other content, I've finally taken the time to build something proper.
+After years of using my website as a [glorified landing page](http://dynamic.matthew-steele.com/) to other content, I've taken the time to build something proper.
-The link dump is gone, and I've moved my blog from WordPress.com to a real domain.
-The site is also available on GitHub.
+The link dump is gone, and I've moved my blog from WordPress.com to my domain.
+[The site is also available on GitHub](https://github.com/mattdsteele/matthew-steele.com).

 **Google Reader expatriates: update your RSS feeds: [http://www.matthew-steele.com/feed/atom.xml](http://www.matthew-steele.com/feed/atom.xml)**